 - By late-May, online searches for vacation information were 100% higher than they were the previous year.

-Vacation industry unemployment is high though employees experienced more salary growth than many other industries throughout 2021.
+Vacation industry unemployment was high at the end of 2021’s second financial quarter, though employees experienced more salary growth than many other industries throughout 2021.

 - 65% of jobs lost in 2020 were directly or indirectly supported by the travel industry.